ziutek/mymysql/README.md

     Longest transaction:            9.28
     Shortest transaction:           0.01

-Thanks to *siege* stress tests I fixed some multi-threading bugs in v0.3.2.

-## TODO
+## To do

+1. Transactions in auto reconnect interface.
-1. Complete documentation
+2. Complete documentation
-2. stmt.BindResult
-3. io.Writer as bind result variable

 ## Known bugs